-Lala Kent On James Kennedy’s Non-Disclosure Claim To Stassi Schroeder And Kristen Doute, Ariana Madix And Tom Sandoval On Signing It
+Lala Kent On James Kennedy’s Non-Disclosure Claim To Stassi Schroeder And Kristen Doute: Ariana Madix And Tom Sandoval Deny Signing It

 A photo posted by Watch What Happens Live! (@bravowwhl) on

-As for whether they think Lala’s boyfriend brought her a Range Rover, which Lala, in an earlier episode, denied to Katie Maloney was brought for her by her married boyfriend, Ariana said that it “seems likely.”
+As for whether they think Lala’s boyfriend brought her a Range Rover, which Lala denied was brought for her by her boyfriend when she spoke to Katie Maloney, Ariana said that it “seems likely.”
 “Yeah, seems likely,” Tom agreed.

 As for whether they really did sign a non-disclosure agreement form as James speculated, both said no.